“You should get your hormones tested!”

 The lab results show a snapshot of your current hormone levels at the time the samples were taken.
 Many of these hormones fluctuate over the course of a day, or throughout the month, so you may need to fast prior to testing, get tested at certain points in your menstrual cycle, and/or get multiple tests to get an accurate picture of your hormonal health.

 Which hormone tests should I ask for?

-On the other hand, you might simply be interested in a general hormone health check without any specific concerns.
+On the other hand, you might simply be interested in a general hormone health check even if you don’t have any specific concerns or symptoms of a hormonal imbalance.
 This can be useful to establish a baseline that helps you identify hormonal changes in the future or detect asymptomatic health conditions.

 Where should I get a hormone balance test?

 Hormone balance tests can be performed in a variety of settings.
 Many people first get their hormones tested by their primary care doctor or gynecologist.
 Others prefer to go straight to a lab facility.
 While both of these methods can garner accurate results, we recommend getting your hormones tested by a hormone health specialist.
 These practitioners have the training and experience necessary to determine which tests are right for you, and are experts at both interpreting your results and providing treatment.